 The tour will continue down a 360-foot long tunnel connecting the boiler room to the main house

-The tunnel takes the group into the basement, where visitors will get an up-close look at the cutting edge construction techniques, electrical and plumbing systems of more than a century ago, and their modern counterparts.
+The tunnel takes the group into the basement, where visitors will get an up-close look at the cutting edge construction techniques, electrical and plumbing systems of more than a century ago, but nothing to worry my company gives the proper maintenance to the plumbing system in that way it can be shown to the public and their modern counterparts.

 Admission: Preservation Society members $15, general public $20, children 6-17, $10.